ENVT5576 Aquatic Ecology

 |Semester 2||UWA (Perth)||Face to face|

-- Students are able to (1) analyse how food webs are structured in different aquatic environments, including pelagic vs benthic dominated systems, and their interactions; (2) describe the environmental and biological controls on primary and secondary productivity, and organic matter cycling; (3) outline how the different threats to aquatic systems drive water quality decline and habitat loss, and explain how these manifest in terms of biodiversity outcomes; (4) evaluate scientifically-based remediation strategies for aquatic environments, with consideration of the environmental and economic implications that will determine successful implementation; and (5) outline examples of successful policies and governance approaches that can support aquatic system sustainability.
+- Students are able to (1) apply knowledge of aquatic ecosystem function across freshwater, estuarine and marine environments; (2) evaluate how different threats to aquatic systems alter ecosystem functions and processes and interpret how these manifest in biodiversity outcomes; (3) evaluate scientifically-based remediation strategies for aquatic environments, with consideration of the environmental and economic implications that will determine successful implementation; and (4) evaluate examples of successful policies and governance approaches that can support aquatic system sustainability.

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) experimental report; and (3) modelling report.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) conceptual model; and (3) research report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.